Florianberger17/weather_trends/README.md

-# Weather trend comparison (Munic vs. world)
+# Weather trend comparison

-## General
 This project contains a comparison of the average temperature development worldwide with the development in the Munich area over the last 250 years.
-This project has been created with jupyter notebook and was created within my 'data analyst' training at udacity.
+This project has been created with jupyter notebook and was created within as project within the 'data analyst' course at udacity.

+## Installation
+### Dependencies
+- Python
+- Numpy
+- Pandas
+- Matplotlib

 ## Datasets